rsmp-nordic/rsmp_core/source/definitions.rst

        /sg/b1_bike (index 3)
        /sg/b2_car  (index 4)

-       Regardless of ids, componenets will always have indexes.
+       Regardless of what's used for the id part, componenets will always have integer ndexes.

    Component index
        Index of a :term:`component` of a specific type.